jazlab/tabletop/README.md

   as for visualizing the robot and environment state spaces in real-time.
 * MoveIt 2 supports a variety of motion controllers and planning algorithms, each with its own customization options.
-* The Universal Robots ROS2 driver comes with Moveit 2 functionality pre-configured.
+* The Universal Robots ROS 2 driver comes with Moveit 2 functionality pre-configured.

 The alternative (sending URScript commands directly to the robot) limits the